reed7/ta_filewordcounter/README.md

 Result will be printed out on logs.

 * This program is only capable of handling text files
+* Words not from dictionary might cause problem e.g. a 1GB string without any space can crash the application.
 * This program counts words disregarding case
 * "He's" will be counted as two words "he" and "s"